-Ensure that the batch plant has been certified in accordance with Section 411.03.A or 414.03.A, respectively, of the Standard Specifications.
+The Residency will verify that the proposed asphalt or concrete plants submitted by the Contractor have a current ODOT certification in accordance with Section 411.03.A or 414.03.A, respectively, of the Standard Specifications.
+A written response accepting the plants must be sent to the Contractor and kept in the project file.

-Ensure that the Contractor has submitted the proposed sources of materials.
-The Residency will verify that no changes were made from the proposed sources of materials and that they are still on the Approved Products List (APL).
-If a proposed source is not on the APL, the Resident must contact Materials Division immediately.
+Ensure the Contractor has submitted its proposed sources of materials in advance of any work beginning on those items.
+The Residency will verify that the proposed sources of materials submitted by the Contractor for the products required on the project are on the ODOT Materials Division Qualified Products List (QPL) or Approved Rock, Stone, & Sand Sources lists.
+If a proposed source is not on the QPL or approved aggregate source list, contact Materials Division to confirm the status of the source/product approval.